soxueren/atsd/api/sql/README.md

 WITH INTERPOLATE (period [, inter_func[, boundary[, fill [, alignment]]]])
 ```

-`WITH INTERPOLATE` clause is included prior to `ORDER BY` and `LIMIT` clauses and applies to all series retrieved by the query.
+The `WITH INTERPOLATE` clause is included prior to the `ORDER BY` and `LIMIT` clauses and applies to all series retrieved by the query.

 **Example**: